 It is a period of heightened spiritual and cultural pursuits across the two states of Andhra Pradesh and Tamil Nadu.
 More so, in the state of Tamil Nadu, where spiritual fervours virtually grip the people complemented by its perfect weather in the months of December and January.

-The Start and end dates of Maargazhi/ Margazhi season 2020?
+The start and end dates of Maargazhi/ Margazhi season 2022

 Legend around Maargazhi season

-The Maargazhi festivities have been around for ages since ancient times in Southern India.
-However, in recent times, the celebrations have taken a modern avatar.
+Maargazhi festivities have been around for ages since ancient times in Southern India.
+However, in recent times, the celebrations have taken a modern twist.

-It is believed that Lord Vishnu in the Krishna Avatar and in his rendition of the Bhagavad Gita has proclaimed that the month of Maargazhi or Maargashira is nothing but his incarnation!
-Co-incidentally, it is an auspicious month for the worshippers of Shiva, too.
+It is believed that Bhagwan Vishnu in his rendition of the Bhagavad Gita as Krishna, had proclaimed that the month of Maargazhi or Maargashira is nothing but his incarnation!
+Co-incidentally, Maargazhi is also an auspicious month for the worshippers of Shiva.

 Thiruppavai and its connection with Margazhi season

-According to legend, Srivilliputhur Andal is the one who started these early morning spiritual singing during Maargazhi during the 7th or 8th century.
-Named Kothai Nachaiyar by birth, she went on to compose a collection of 30 songs known as the Thiruppavai, praising the God (Krishna/Vishnu) consisting of 8 lines each.
+According to a legend, Srivilliputhur Andal is the one who started the early morning spiritual singing during Maargazhi during the 7th or 8th century.
+Named Kothai Nachaiyar by birth, she went on to compose a collection of 30 songs known as thiruppavai, praising the God (Krishna/Vishnu) consisting of 8 lines each.

 Tiruvembavai and its connection with Margazhi season

-This is the equivalent of Tiruppavai but chanted by the devotees of Shiva (Shaivaites) and is part of Maanika Vaasagar’s Tiruvasagam.
-Tiruvasagam translates to ‘holy script’.
+An equivalent of tiruppavai chanted by the devotees of Shiva (Shaivaites) and part of Maanika Vaasagar’s Tiruvasagam is Thiruvembavai.
+The word tiruvasagam translates to ‘holy script’.

 Did you know that verses from the Thiruvembavai are recited during the coronation ceremony of the Thai King, since the days of King Rama I of the Siam kingdom?
 Interesting, isn’t it?

-Did you know that the now- popular Maargazhi festival in Chennai was started to challenge the imperialistic celebrations of New Year and Christmas of the British Raj.
-Thus, it showcased Indian classical art forms and music and shunned the western celebrations in a mark of revolt.
+Did you know that the now- popular Maargazhi festival in Chennai was started to challenge the imperialistic celebrations of New Year and Christmas of the British Raj?
+Read on…

 Know the connection between Maargazhi season and Madras Music Festival